ranndip/RANN-potentials/README.md

 activationfunctions:Mg:1:
 linear
 ```
 The following activation styles are currently specified.
-See the [formulation section] (#activations) below for their definitions.
+See the [formulation section](#activations) below for their definitions.
 - sigI
 - linear